 - Providing timely treatment of wounds

-For patients, pressure injuries and other wounds can carry a long-term burden of physical and emotional suffering, but pressure injuries also carry the threat of financial harm for healthcare organizations.
-The average cost to treat a pressure injury ranges from $21,000 to $152,000.
+According to the Joint Commission Center for Transforming Healthcare, more than 2.5 million patients suffer from pressure injuries in the U.S. each year.
+These and other wounds can carry a long-term burden of physical and emotional suffering.
+But pressure injuries also carry the threat of financial harm for healthcare organizations, with the average cost to treat a pressure injury ranging from $21,000 to $152,000.

 Because the Centers for Medicare and Medicaid Services will not reimburse healthcare organizations for costs associated with hospital- or facility-acquired pressure injuries, appropriate assessment at the time of admission is vital.
 Risk assessment tools are one piece of the puzzle.